HiSDpackage/saddlescape/_Examples/Ex_1_Butterfly_Chinese.md

     [HiSD] Current parameters (initialized):
     [Config Sync] `Dim` parameter auto-adjusted to 2 based on `InitialPoint` dimensionality.
     Parameter `NumericalGrad` not specified - using default value False.
-    Using `EnergyFunction` instead of `Grad` - enabling auto-differentiation mode.
     Parameter `Momentum` not specified - using default value 0.0.
     Parameter `BBStep` not specified - using default value False.
     Parameter `DimerLength` not specified - using default value 1e-05.